How to Get Forward Vocal Placement Without Trying So Hard

 Getting curious around vowel shaping and exploring how you can keep more of the shape of your effortless vowels on your tricky ones can help a lot.

-That and double check that you're not overlifitng your soft palate (check out the video below if you think you may have Soft Palate Over-lift-itis).
+That and double check that you're not overlifting your soft palate or battling with tongue tension (watch the video below to check if this is you).

 SO, NO TWANG?